Table of Contents

 SSL is like a secured envelope that allows website visitors to trust the website and to understand that the information they share would remain private.
 SSL is a much broader technical concept than just about keeping the information private.
 But what matters for you at this point, if Design and Content are a priority, you should include SSL in that priority bucket as well.
 In short, If you have a website, keep a note of having SSL set up for the website too.

-In this post, I’ll share how you can get as many free SSL certificates for your website.
+In this post, I’ll share with you many Ways Of Generating A Free SSL For Website.
 Here are my top picks for securing your website with Free SSL.

 My favorite pick from the lot and I have used it several times before switching to premium SSL services.
 Powered by a nonprofit foundation – Internet Security Research Group (ISRG), LetsEncrypt is a free and open certificate authority that is widely popular in the web community.
 Some of the hosting providers have been associated with LetsEncrypt to help webmasters with free SSL certificates and here is the complete list.
 Please check the hosting provider before deep-diving into the LetsEncypt setup.
 Also, LetsEncrypt makes Free Wildcard and SAN certificates support available.